top of page

 Polar Code 2026 in Action: Navigating the New Rules for Non-SOLAS Vessels and Why Advanced Survival Gear Matters Now

 As of January 1, 2026, the International Maritime Organization (IMO) has expanded the reach of the Polar Code through amendments adopted in 2023 (Resolutions MSC.532(107) and MSC.538(107)).
-These changes mark a significant step in enhancing safety for ships operating in the harsh Arctic and Antarctic environments, now extending mandatory requirements for safety of navigation and voyage planning to previously unregulated non-SOLAS vessels.
+These changes mark a significant step in enhancing safety for ships operating in the harsh Arctic and Antarctic environments.
+The amendments now extend mandatory requirements for safety of navigation and voyage planning to previously unregulated non-SOLAS vessels.

-The Polar Code, already mandatory for larger SOLAS ships since 2017, recognizes the unique risks of polar waters: extreme cold, ice, remoteness, delayed rescue, and limited infrastructure.
-With melting ice opening new routes, more vessels are venturing north and south—making these updates timely and critical.
+The Polar Code has been mandatory for larger SOLAS ships since 2017.
+It recognizes the unique risks of polar waters: extreme cold, ice, remoteness, delayed rescue, and limited infrastructure.
+With melting ice opening new routes, more vessels are venturing north and south.
+These updates are timely and critical.

 Here are the key Polar Code maps illustrating the geographical scope in the Arctic and Antarctic regions: